Know the signs

-You’re unlikely to mistake the signs of labour when the time comes, but if you’re in any doubt don't hesitate to contact your midwife.
+You’re likely to recognise the signs of labour when the time comes, but if you’re in any doubt, don't hesitate to contact your midwife.

-When you have a contraction, your womb (uterus) gets tight and then relaxes.
+When you have a contraction, your womb (uterus) tightens and then relaxes, like a stronger version of period pains.
 You may have had contractions throughout your pregnancy, particularly towards the end.
 During pregnancy, these painless tightenings are called Braxton Hicks contractions.

 When you are having regular, painful contractions that feel stronger and last more than 30 seconds, labour may have started.
-As labour gets going (gets established) your contractions tend to become longer, stronger and more frequent.
+As labour gets going, your contractions tend to become longer, stronger and more frequent.

 During a contraction, the muscles in your womb contract and the pain increases.
-If you put your hand on your abdomen, you can feel it getting harder.
+If you put your hand on your abdomen, you will feel it getting harder.
 When the muscles relax, the pain fades and your hand will feel the hardness ease.
-The contractions are pushing your baby down and opening your cervix (entrance to the womb) ready for your baby to go through.
+The contractions are pushing your baby down and opening your cervix (entrance to the womb), ready for your baby to go through.

-Your midwife will probably advise you to stay at home until your contractions are frequent.
-When your contractions last 30-60 seconds and come every five minutes, call your midwife for advice.
-Or, if you’re planning to have your baby in hospital, phone the hospital.
+Your midwife will probably advise you to stay at home until your contractions become frequent.
+When your contractions last 30-60 seconds and occur every five minutes, call your midwife for guidance.
+If you’re planning to have your baby in a maternity ward, phone the hospital.

-You may have either backache or the aching, heavy feeling that some women get with their monthly period.
+You may get backache or the aching, heavy feeling that some women experience with their monthly period.